library-data-platform/ldp/doc/Admin_Guide.md

 1\.
 Overview
 ------------

-An _LDP instance_ is composed of a running LDP server and a database.
+An _LDP instance_ is composed of an LDP server configuration and an analytic database.
 The LDP server updates data in the database from data sources such as FOLIO modules, and users connect directly to the database to perform reporting and analytics.

 LDP is not multitenant in the usual sense, and normally one LDP instance is deployed per library.